Bow Thayer: Bow Thayer and Perfect Trainwreck

 After his work with The Benders, Bow Thayer formed his solo project, Bow Thayer and Perfect Trainwreck.
 The group included Thayer on guitar, banjo and lead vocals, James Rohr on piano and organ, Jeff Berlin on drums, Steve Mayone on guitar (later replaced by Chris McGandy on pedal steel) and Jeremy Moses Curtis on bass and vocals.
 The group recorded three studio albums and one live album.
 The group’s self-titled debut was released March 1, 2008, at Levon Helm Studios in Woodstock, NY, engineered by Grammy-award winning Justin Guip.
 Bottom Of The Sky was released November 12, 2010, and was also recorded at Levon Helm Studios and co-produced, engineered and mixed by Justin Guip.
 In November 2010, the group had the opportunity to play as the backing band for “Imagine There’s No Hunger” at the Hard Rock Café Hollywood, benefiting Why Hunger.
 Featured performances included Edgar Winter, Dave Stewart, Booker T. Jones and Ringo Starr.
-In April 2012, Bow Thayer and Perfect Trainwreck won Boston’s Rock’n’Roll Rumble, at TT the Bear’s in Cambridge.
-Third studio album, Eden was released on March 5, 2013, and was well received both locally and nationally.American Songwriter praised the record, saying “In a different era, Bow Thayer and Perfect Trainwreck would have some well-deserved gold records on their walls.”
+In April 2012, Bow Thayer and Perfect Trainwreck won Boston’s Rock’n’Roll Rumble at T.T. the Bear's Place in Cambridge.
+Their third studio album, Eden, was released on March 5, 2013, and was well received both locally and nationally.American Songwriter praised the record, saying “In a different era, Bow Thayer and Perfect Trainwreck would have some well-deserved gold records on their walls.”
 Prior to the release of Eden, Thayer and Perfect Trainwreck performed the record to the sold-out Chandler Music Hall in Randolph, VT on January 19, 2013.
 On Earth Day, April 22, 2014, Eden: Live at the Chandler was released as the group’s fourth full length and first live album.
 The album represents both the first live performance of Eden and one of the group’s last performances.